laboon/Capstone_Spring2019/project_list.md

 Looking for a team of 1 – 3 programmers skilled in PHP, Javacript, and server-side web development.

 POC: Tim Hoffman

+### Synthetic Student Generation

+Personalized education is an exciting new field that has spawned from the (limited) success of Massively Open Online Courses and other online course offerings from different educational institutions.
+These courses have generated a plethora of student data, where machine learning models have been created to assist students in a multitude of ways, such as reading/lecture material recommendation, problem solving suggestions, and peer-interaction encouragement.
+However, not as much research effort has been directed at cross-course interactions, and similarly, not as much data has been published or analyzed.

+This project will ask students to develop a tool that generates large synthetic student datasets that span across several courses in a university setting.
+Real datasets are difficult to obtain in full, due to privacy and confidentiality policies, as well as exclusive research accessibility.
+A generated synthetic dataset should allow any researcher to simulate a set of students with certain structural and student characteristics that can be specified as part of their parameters, such as course prerequisites, and grade distributions.
+The resulting datapoint for each student will essentially read like a student's transcript, complete with a student's schedule of courses and the course grade received for each, along with more specific details regarding the student (e.g. demographics) and courses (e.g. which instructor taught the course).

+Requirements: Students must have taken at least one of CS 1571 (AI), CS 1656 (Data Science), CS 1675 (Machine Learning), or an equivalent course that may be offered in other departments, or have previous experiences in research in machine learning or data mining.

+POC: Nathan Ong

 # Bioinformatics-Focused Projects